Search-optimized content preview

 - Ignoring humidity swings during seasonal weather changes

 Flooring PDX Installing & Refinishing Floors LLC offers hardwood floor installation, sanding, refinishing, and repair services across the Portland Metro area.
+If you want a practical maintenance check, project estimate, or second opinion, request service here: Ask for a Free Quote.

 - Phone: 503-388-1689